 - Traumatic head or brain injuries (TBI) – traumatic brain injuries occur during a high-energy impact so strong that it causes the brain to collide with the skull.
 Symptoms include dizziness, nausea, confusion, vomiting, drowsiness, and changed behavior.

-- Broken ribs – the rib-cage protects the majority of the human body’s vital organs.
-When ribs are broken during a car collision, organ damage is a possible result.
+- Broken ribs – the rib cage protects most of the human body’s vital organs.
+When ribs are broken during a car collision, organ damage is possible.

 - Gathering evidence